Stash backup essentials

 Only locks Stash for the minimum time necessary.

-The backup is generic and does not depend on the underlying database configuration.
+Backup files are in a vendor-independent format and do not depend on the underlying database configuration.

 |Documentation||Using the Stash Backup Client||Using Stash DIY Backup|